(Views of Monas from Masjid Istiqlal)

 Receiving anything through mail is tricky because custom duties will apply to any package valued over USD3 (!!!) and the calculation method is unpredictable.

-If you plan to receive a package, make sure the content is itemized carefully so customs can calculate duties accordingly and try keeping the value as low as possible.
+If you plan to receive a package, make sure the content is itemized carefully so customs can calculate duties accordingly.

 Curtains and reupholstery

 I’ve used the service of Pak Suratman on several occasions: to make cushion covers (see details here) and a sofa cover (in Elliott’s room here, I’ll admit this is not a great picture of his work!).
-He (or his staff) can come to your place with fabric samples, take measurements and delivers everything back less than a week after.
-He speaks reasonable English but his staff do not and he doesn’t have a lot of fabric to choose from so best to buy your own fabric if you need something very specific.
+He (or his staff) can come to your place with fabric samples, take measurements and delivers everything back less than a week.
+He speaks reasonable English but his staff do not and he doesn’t have a lot of fabric to choose from.

 Pak Suratman – 0818 0877 1020